hhaootian/hhaootian/README.md

 ## About me

-I'm a Research Scientist at Meta working on end-to-end machine learning systems.
+I'm a Research Scientist at Meta working on identity prediction.

 I obtained my Ph.D. degree in Theoretical and Computational Chemistry at Southern Methodist University in May 2023.
 I also got an M.S. degree in Computer Science (OMSCS) at Georgia Tech.